rogerinnova/Delphi-Firemonkey-Dunit/README.md

 # Delphi-Firemonkey-Dunit
-Porting DUnit to Muliple platforms required a FireMonkey GUI which in turn need some FMX Component development.
+Porting DUnit to Muliple platforms required a FireMonkey GUI which in turn needed some FMX Component development.

 This repository provides the basic code and sample projects used

-The Powerpoints look at ActionLists and ImageLists in the Dunit VCL Form and converting such forms to FireMonkey.
+The Powerpoints included look at ActionLists and ImageLists in the Dunit VCL Form and converting such forms to FireMonkey.

 Roger likes the Green Light DUnit testing interface.
 In order keep this presentation when debugging his libraries in the new compiler environment he has converted the single DUnit VCL form to FMX.

-We look at
+Points covered in powerpoint slides

     ActionLists and ImageLists - Fundamental to the DUnit Form Converting VCL Form code to FireMonkey.